CarlosEduardoFerreiraRamos/angular-account-management/README.md

 ## Tests

 There are three components with tests and a service.
+The tests may be run using the command `npm test`.

+## Continuous Integration

+The project possess a test pipeline and a production pipeline.
+The former is fired when alterations or new features are pushed to the master branch, and the latter when a pull resquest is made to the production branch.